-Part I: Middle East in the World Geostrategy
+Part I: the Middle East in the World Geostrategy

 Middle East countries are located in the heart of the geostrategic interests of the United States, Europe, Russia, and China.
 They are located in the stability belt of the United States and Europe (stability belt is the zone surrounding Russia and Eastern Europe).
 The MIDDLE EAST countries control important navy lanes and air corridors; own the oil which is the source of the global energy; and separate Russia from the warm waters.
 In addition to the Arab- Israeli conflict that is influencing all the internal geopolitics of most the Middle East countries, and influencing the external geostrategic moves in the region.

 Globalization does not ease the geostrategic concerns because trades occur through the sea lanes, air corridor, and land routes.
-On contrast, globalization pushes towards protecting trade gains and accords.
+In contrast, globalization pushes towards protecting trade gains and accords.
 No doubt, the United States is the main power in the region and plays a vital role in shaping the geostrategy of the region.
-The global powers have not only indirect effect on the geopolitics of the local countries, but also they have direct effect in some cases.
+The global powers have not only an indirect effect on the geopolitics of the local countries but also they have a direct effect in some cases.